zhm/node-ogr/README.md

     make configure
     make

-Then you can run the tests
+Then you can run the tests (the tests require CoffeeScript to be installed, `npm install -g coffee-script`)

     make test